Wisdom Tooth Extractions – Auburn, ME

 - You request to have the wisdom teeth removed as a purely precautionary measure.
 Keep in mind that extracting these teeth is not always necessary; some individuals retain their wisdom teeth for a lifetime and suffer no adverse effects because of it.
 Also, remember that even though most people get their wisdom teeth removed during adolescence or young adulthood, the surgery can still be performed on older individuals.

 The Extraction Procedure

 We generally use both anesthesia and sedation to help our patients remain comfortable throughout their wisdom teeth extraction procedure.
 You should feel very little during the procedure itself.
-Dr. Gass, our in-house oral surgeon, may create an incision in your gums in order to remove the teeth.
-Then, he will take them out while disturbing the surrounding tissue as little as possible.
+We may create an incision in your gums in order to remove the teeth.
+Then, we will take them out while disturbing the surrounding tissue as little as possible.

 We recommend that you take a few days off of work or school following your procedure so your body can focus on healing.
 You should also avoid smoking, strenuous exercise, the use of straws, and any hard or crunchy foods that might irritate the extraction sites.
 Most individuals are able to resume their normal routines within a week to 10 days after their surgery.
 Of course, if you ever have any questions or concerns while you are recovering, we urge you to call our team right away.